rotty/deb-audit/README.md

 ## Installation

-On a Debian system ("buster" or or later), the following should suffice to install all required dependencies:
+On a Debian system ("buster" or later), the following should suffice to install all required dependencies:

 ```sh